thatcherfreeman/utility-dctls/README.md

 **Red/Green/Blue Sat**: Indicate the HSV sat adjustment you you want to make to a pure Red/Green/Blue input.
 This is multiplied by the input saturation.

+**Model**: Choose whether Hue and Saturation are computed in HSV or Cylindrical

+**Invert**: Check to invert the matrix so you can use this in a sandwich.

 ---